inBeat/inbeat-website/content/top-influencers/instagram/italy/rome/_index.md

 ---
-title: Top 10 Instagram Influencers In Rome In 2022
+title: Top 10 Instagram Influencers In Rome in 2023
 description: >-
-  Find top Instagram influencers in Rome in 2022.
+  Find top Instagram influencers in Rome in 2023.
 Most popular hashtags: #italy #fashion #home.
 platform: Instagram
 hits: 1305
 text_top: See the best Instagram profiles on inBeat.